 At the foundation of decentralized digital identity is the concept of a Decentralized Identifier (DID), a new type of globally unique identifier that uses cryptography to prove ownership.
 DIDs enable individuals to control their digital data and communications in a privacy-preserving way, without requiring permission or monitoring from any other party.

-DIDs are currently pending approval by the World Wide Web Consortium (W3C) to become a new Web standard—the first new identifier the W3C would approve since the URL.
+As of November 2021, DIDs are pending approval by the World Wide Web Consortium (W3C) to become a new Web standard—the first new identifier the W3C would approve since the URL.

 But Google, Apple, and Mozilla have filed formal objections to block the standard — which we’ll cover and rebut in detail.

 In this webinar, we dived into: